 - a responsible person of the licensed premises

-- posted to the person's last known address, fax or email address.
+- Complete the appropriate form and hand it to the person being barred, or send it to their last known postal address, fax or email address.

 GPO Box 2169

 Adelaide SA 5001

 A person can be barred if, in or near a licenced venue, they: